 Part of Tyrrell Park, Cattail Marsh is a 900-acre wetland is one of Beaumont’s most surprising outdoor spaces.
 The long boardwalk and observation decks stretch over shimmering ponds filled with wildlife including egrets, ibis, ospreys, bald eagles, and American alligators.
 There are multiple short trails, from half-mile loops to nearly 5-mile route, perfect for birding or simply soaking in the scenery.

-As the pink sky turned golden sun, we listened to crescendo of birds.
+As the pink sky turned golden sun, listen to crescendo of birds.
 It’s ultra serene soaking in the wetlands from the boardwalk.
-As the sun crested the horizon over the wetlands, our swamp to sea adventure was ending.
+As the sun crest the horizon over the wetlands, hit the road north.
+Caddo Lake, another phenomenal Texas water wonder, is about 4 hours away.

 Why Beaumont’s “Swamp to Sea” Adventure Belongs on Your List

 From the Big Thicket to the Gulf Coast a swamp to sea adventure in Beaumont showcases some of the most diverse ecosystems in Texas.
-In just 24 hours, you can easily kayak through centuries-old cypress forests, explore coastal boardwalks, and watch birds take flight over marshland sunsets.
+In just 24 hours, you can easily kayak through centuries-old cypress forests, explore coastal boardwalks, and watch sunrises as birds take flight over marshes.